sagilar/Automation-I4.0-Ontology/README.md

 - The Minified-Standards-Ontology `min-std-o.owl` which is a little ontology to integrate the partial main ontology (`Automation-I4.0-Min-Ontology.owl`) with the Standards Ontology (`sto-owl.owl`).
 - The Standards Ontology `sto-owl.owl` by Grangel et al (https://github.com/i40-Tools/StandardOntology) serialized in owl format.

 The integrated Automation-I4.0-Ontology with the STO is not yet stable to use with any reasoner.
 I recommend to use the Automation-I4.0-Min-Ontology by now; it is the same ontology without the Standards Ontology.

+RDF serializations are available for `Automation-I4.0-Ontology` and `Automation-I4.0-Min-Ontology`.

 ## Features